About

 There are fishing trips and excursions to the Calf of Man from the small Port Erin harbour.

-Facilities at Port Erin Beach include a promenade, toilets, beach showers, parking including electric charging points, shops, kiosks, bars, ice-creams and beach hut rentals.
+Facilities at Port Erin Beach include a promenade, toilets, beach showers, parking (including electric charging points), shops, kiosks, bars, ice cream, and beach hut rentals.